calibrae-project/calibrd/README.md

 `bash enterchroot.sh`

+> ## Notes
+> Due to some difficulties with getting the binaries to link and run inside other debian systems, and no immediate solution, everything happens inside a chroot.
+The only restriction, apart from this minor inconvenience, is that you are inside a chroot ;).
+This will be fixed later by changing the binary output to be a proper static binary with all its dependencies included.
+The only showstopper for Ubuntu 17.04 was libreadline, every other dependency was present (and the server works, but not the cli_wallet).
+>
+> Yes, this means that there is a good chance the binary created in `<repo directory>/build/programs/steemd` will run in any version of ubuntu from 14 onwards (well, no need for the chroot there at all, everything will work), and probably in any version of debian from 7, and any other debian derivative of similar vintage, such as Linux Mint.
+>
-> This build script has been created so as to reduce the cognitive burden on developers, and early testers, and will eventually produce a universal binary down the track.
-The Calibrae dev team cares about its developers, and those who want to operate our software.
+> **This build script has been created so as to reduce the cognitive burden on developers, and early testers, and will eventually produce a universal binary down the track.
+The Calibrae dev team cares about its developers, and those who want to operate our software.**

 Below remains the rest of the original contents of this file: